alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 ### 🪚 Structure

 We want to build a dirigible:
-an aircraft which is sustented by the lift of a light gas.
+an airship which is sustented by the lift of a light gas.

-real dirigible, not a blimp:
+In fact we want a rigid hull instead of an inflatable structure.
-the difference is that the dirigible or zeppelin has a rigid structure, while blimps are just inflatable.
+We know that dirigibles worked beautifully even with ancient 1900s materials;
-We know that dirigibles worked beautifully, and with ancient 1900s materials even, but is it possible to do it at this scale?
+is it possible to build one at this scale?

 Let's go with the simplest structure: just a shell.